 How To Use Lavender For The Treatment Of Shingles

 - Once you are diagnosed with the signs of Shingles, start applying Lavender oil on the spinal column and on the area where you see rashes appearing.

 - Apply Lavender on the neck and forehead to get relief from nausea and headache.
 This will also help in preventing any future complications arising due to Shingles.
 Apply this two times in a day for a faster relief.

 - Use 20-30 drops of Lavender oil along with Ravensara, Bergamot, Roman Chamomile, Lemon or Tea Tree, for best results.

 - Add 20-30 drops of Lavender to your bath to help relieve the Shingles pain.

 Different Ways Of Using Essential Oils For Conditions Like Shingles and PHN Symptoms

-The best way to use essential oils for treating Shingles is to mix a few drops of them in a tablespoon of carrier oil such as Peanut, Olive or Almond oil and applying the mix straightaway to the lesions at the first indication of an outburst.
+The best way to use essential oils for treating Shingles is to mix a few drops of them in a tablespoon of carrier oil such as Jojoba, Olive or Almond oil and applying the mix straightaway to the lesions at the first indication of an outburst.
 The lesions will generally dry up and disappear within 3 to 5 days.
 Taking it further, you may choose to bath the affected area with a blend of essential oils.
 Here is a simple recipe telling you how to do that:

 - 6 drops of essential oils